 Now here’s a picture of the jogging stroller type base we could’ve gotten.
 The downside to this base is I’m not sure how easy it would be to tie down in our van given the length.

 Another option is a modified powerchair, and WOW are there some cool companies out there doing just that.
 This model by Action Trackchair will not only get you onto the beach like a BOSS but you can get a gun rack on it for hunting.
 A GUN RACK!
 (Updated to add; we’ve meet people in OCNJ who use this model chair to get around on the beach and boardwalk with ease.
 However, it’s not going to get you in very many stores.)

 The only downside to such products is insurance will probably not cover either model, and in the event of something breaking, you’ll have to tackle repairs on your own.
-But it’s almost worth it because how awesome would you look driving either one of these????
+But it’s almost worth it because how awesome would you look driving one of these????

 There are also beach wheelchairs (sometimes called surf chairs) which are basically over-priced PVC deck chairs.